 Tip: Keep your eye out for fleece blankets on sale, they can make quite a batch of matching scarves and the quality is usually lovely.

 Next up: Here are over two dozen projects for fleece scarves, including several with no sewing required!
 Lots to choose from with many styles appropriate for both grown-ups and kids.
-Also check out these hats so you can make a matching set.
 Enjoy!

 Cute Pom-Poms: Simple design, two layers of fabric with a couple pom poms on each end (instructions included for making them).